cloudflare/cloudflare-docs/content/load-balancing/pools/cloudflare-pages-origin.md

 Although you can create all the components in the load balancer workflow, using the **Manage Monitors** and **Manage Pools** sections separatly make it easier to test and troubleshoot the configurations of each of these components before bringing them together in a load balancer.

 Health monitors define the criteria based on which an origin will be considered healthy or not.
-Start by setting a monitor up as follows, so that it is already available when creating the origin pools.
+Start by setting up a monitor as follows.

+1. Log in to your Cloudflare account and select your domain.
-1. Go to **Traffic** > **Load Balancing**.
+2. Go to **Traffic** > **Load Balancing**.
-2. Select **Manage Monitors** and then **Create**.
+3. Select **Manage Monitors** and then **Create**.
-3. Give the monitor a descriptive name and confirm the other fields are filled in as the following:
+4. Give the monitor a descriptive name and confirm the other fields are filled in as the following:

 {{<table-wrap>}}